projectgus/make_cabana_route/README.md

 ## Known Limitations

 * Video transcoding is CPU only.
 This boils down to two things: the libavcodec API for hardware-assisted transcoding is relatively complex (as it's a complex concept), and [rust-ffmpeg](https://github.com/meh/rust-ffmpeg) does not appear to fully support it.
-* Error checking and propagation is pretty rubbish.
-In different places the program arbitrarily may panic without context on failure, or may return a useless `Box<dyn Error>` and *then* panic with even less context.
-There are a lot of TODOs in the code to improve this, but I haven't been back to tidy it up...